Alexandra J. Forsythe

 Projects:

-In my spare time, I designed and built a full-size, fully functional R2-D2 that not only accompanies me to movie premieres and cosplay, but it also accompanies me while I teach children about STEM concepts.
+In my spare time, I designed and built a full-size, fully functional R2-D2 that not only accompanies me to movie premieres and cosplay, but it also accompanies me while I teach young people about STEM concepts.
 R2 and I work with a variety of groups including girls' STEM camps, scout troops, and coding camps.
 I designed and built a supercomputer (Beowulf cluster) and particle accelerator as additional educational tools, and I have been working on several FPGA projects.

-Organizations and Achievements:
+Achievements:

 Hobbies: